varigence/docs/bimlflex/modeling-tools/column-mapping.md

 Examples:

 * When a user selects a source table in a SRC => RDV schema it will automatically select the HUB, LINK(s) and SAT(s).
-* To view only SRC => HUBs a user can select the Hubs in the target pane
+* To view only SRC => HUBs a user can select the Hubs in the target pane.
-* To view only SRC => LNKs a user can select the Links in the target pane
+* To view only SRC => LNKs a user can select the Links in the target pane.
-* To view only SRC => SATs a user can select the Satellites in the target pane
+* To view only SRC => SATs a user can select the Satellites in the target pane.
-* To view only SRC => HUBs and LNKs a user can select the Hubs and Links in the target pane
+* To view only SRC => HUBs and LNKs a user can select the Hubs and Links in the target pane.

 ![Filtered HUB Tables](images/bimlflex-app-column-mapping-hubs.png "Filtered HUB Tables")